From the House of Lords European Union Committee:

 Like 471.7846% is so much lower than 472% that it makes sense to quote the rate to 4 decimal places!

-google payday loan ad policy August 21, 2016Posted by Bradley in : consumers , 1 comment so far
+google payday loan ad policy August 21, 2016Posted by Bradley in : consumers , add a comment

 Earlier this year Google announced that it would be banning certain payday loan ads.
 Today I searched for payday lending and at the top of the results page were 3 ads.
 The top one was for Big Picture Loans.
 That also happens if I search for “need money fast,” or even “borrow money.”
 The page the ad link takes me to says this: